Charles Aldrich (curator)

-Charles Aldrich (1828-1908) was an American journalist, bureaucrat, collector, and curator from Iowa.
-Known colloquially as the first “conservator of Iowa history,” Aldrich founded a number of important state collections including what is now known as the State Historical Museum of Iowa.
+Charles Aldrich (1828–1908) was an American journalist, bureaucrat, collector, and curator from Iowa.
+Known colloquially as the first "conservator of Iowa history", Aldrich founded a number of important state collections including what is now known as the State Historical Museum of Iowa.

 Early life

 Charles Aldrich was born in Ellington, New York in 1828.
 He apprenticed as a printer with a newspaper.
-He attended attended Jamestown Academy in Jamestown, New York for one year.
+He attended Jamestown Academy in Jamestown, New York for one year.
 Aldrich moved to Webster City, Iowa in 1857 with his wife and started the Hamilton Freeman newspaper, the first newspaper in Webster City.

 Civil War service

 At the outbreak of the Civil War, Aldrich began to author editorials in various newspapers supporting the Union and its political platform.
 He enlisted in the 32nd Iowa Infantry Regiment in 1862, but was discharged due to his health in 1864.
 At one point Aldrich was offered a promotion to the rank of captain but refused the position.
 He continued to write editorials on the subject of the Civil War and the Union after being discharged.